 “All website content should be fuelled and underpinned by a clearly defined understanding of your audience,” says GatherContent contributor Nic Evans.
 “Before establishing how to communicate, you have to know who is out there.”

 Study your audience in microscopic detail.
 Gain customer insight through the obvious sources like social media channels, digital monitoring, third-party websites, and customer support or sales inquiries.
 Step outside of your own mind and think like a website visitor.
 As you do so, consider the following questions:

 - What are the demographics and psychographics of my core audience?

 - How will people navigate through my website?

 - What information do visitors need in order to convert into customers?

 Hooray, you’ve reached the most boring part of this process—auditing.
-While kind of hum-drum, it is actually super critical.
-In this step, you’ll want to list every single type of content piece you currently have and that you’ll think you’ll need.
+While kind of hum-drum, it is actually supercritical.
+In this step, you’ll want to list every single type of content piece you currently have and what you’ll think you’ll need.

 If you’re in the boat where you have an existing website or other marketing collateral, it’s good to take a pulse of what content you have produced already.
 Repurposing content is a beautiful thing because you don’t have to recreate the wheel.
 If any of the content still works well for your website, keep an inventory of it, as you’ll need it in the next step of creating a website content map.

 This step can also include taking a look at competitors’ content to see what’s created and how it’s organized to help inform your website planning process.
 The goal of the content audit is to gather, organize, and identify opportunities to repurpose existing content.

 For those that don’t currently have a site, start with a competitive analysis.
 Look at what other marketers have created on websites and print collateral.
 Another good “raw” material is sourcing and reviewing customer transcripts or material from other departments or people within your company.
 If you are solo, stick with the competitive analysis.